Connect to the Computer.

 Some tips here for using dongles with SDR# http://sdrsharp.pbworks.com/w/page/62589136/FrontPage

-The older "Stable" version has a different tuning procedure, June 2014 this is no longer available.
+The older version had a different tuning procedure, June 2014 this is no longer available.

 Below an older version.
 Jan 21 2013.
 (This version is best not used with the RTL dongle unless you know how to configure it.)